 Feedback timing modulated choice stochasticity.
 Model vbm_3 ($1\alpha 2\tau$) showed the largest model evidence, reflected in the highest expected log pointwise predictive density and highest model weights and suggests that feedback timing affected the inverse temperature, but not the learning rate or outcome sensitivity ($elpd{loo} = -15045.3$, pseudo-BMA+ = 0.73, Table 2).
 Table 3 and Figure 3A provide a descriptive overview of the winning model parameters.
-Of note, there were only small differences in model fit ($elpd{loo}$) to the second-best model (vbm_7 , $1\alpha 2\rho$, $\Delta elpd{loo} = -2.93$, $elpd_SE{loo} = 2.92$, pseudo-BMA+ = 0.24), which suggests a potential separable feedback timing effect on outcome sensitivity.
+Of note, there were only small differences in model fit $(elpd{loo})$ to the second-best model $(vbm_7, 1\alpha2\rho, \Delta elpd{loo} = -2.93, elpd_SE{loo} = 2.92,$ pseudo-BMA+ = 0.24), which suggests a potential separable feedback timing effect on outcome sensitivity.
+We also performed the model comparison with a reduced dataset in which the winning model remained the same (Supplementary Materials 6).
 The average inverse temperature did not differ by feedback condition, but showed large within-person condition differences at both waves, indicating individual differences in feedback timing modulation (wave 1: $\Delta \tau{del-ime}$ Mean = 0.22, SD = 3.80, Range = 21.74, wave 2: $\Delta \tau{del-ime}$ Mean = 0.35, SD = 3.70, Range = 24.03).
-The correlations between the parameters are shown in Supplementary Material 4.
+The correlations between the parameters are shown in Supplementary Material 3.
 Since reaction times were predicted by feedback timing behaviorally, and inverse temperature is assumed to reflect decision-making, we were interested in whether differences in reaction time were related to inverse temperature differences.
-Indeed, at both waves, children who responded faster during delayed compared to immediate feedback had a higher inverse temperature at delayed compared to immediate feedback (wave 1: r = -261, t = -3.18, p = .002, wave 2: r = -.345, t = -4.10, p < .001, Figure 3B).
-Taken together, children's learning behavior was best described by a value-based model, where feedback timing modulated individual differences in the choice rule during value-based learning.
-Interestingly, the differences in the choice rule and reaction time f were correlated.
+Indeed, at both waves, children who responded faster during delayed compared to immediate feedback had a higher inverse temperature at delayed compared to immediate feedback (wave 1: r = -.261, t(df = 138 = -3.18, p = .002, wave 2: r = -.345, t(df = 124) = -4.10, p < .001, Figure 3B).
+Taken together, children's learning behavior was best described by a valuebased model, where feedback timing modulated individual differences in the choice rule during valuebased learning.
+Interestingly, the differences in the choice rule and reaction time were correlated.
 Specifically, more value-guided choice behavior (i.e., higher inverse temperature) was related to faster responses during delayed feedback relative to immediate feedback, suggesting a link between model parameter and behavior in relation to feedback timing.